sugaryourcoffee/development-notebooks/installing-ubuntu-server-24.04.md

       RackEnv backup
     </VirtualHost>

 We need to enable the newly created virtual host with `a2ensite secondhand-backup.conf`.

+We also have to tell Apache 2 to listen on port 8081.
+We add `Listen 8081` to `/etc/apache2/ports.conf`that it looks like so

+    Listen 8081
+    Listen 80

 And restart _Apache_ with `sudo systemctl reload apache2.service` and `sudo apache2ctl restart`.

+# Checkup Secondhand

+Now we should be all set to run Secondhand backup with `http://backup.secondhand.jupiter`.
+If we have made any changes to Secondhand, we need to restart it with `touch /var/www/secondhand/backup/tmp/restart.txt`.

+If the message _something went wrong_ is displayed.
+We can check the log files at

+* /var/www/secondhand/backup/log/backup.log
+* /var/log/mysql/error.log